 Dr Gerald Luckhurst

 Landscape architect and garden historian based in Lisbon with an extensive knowledge of sub-tropical and Mediterranean garden flora.
 His work involves both historic restoration and contemporary garden design.
 Books include The Gardens of Madeira, Luigi Manini: Imaginário & Metodo, Sintra: A Landscape with Villas and The Gardens of the National Palace of Queluz.
-He is currently writing a doctoral thesis on the gardens of Monserrate in Sintra, near Lisbon.
+He is currently working on projects in Portugal, the Atlantic Islands, Africa and the Middle East.

 Price, per person